NextCenturyCorporation/MCS/machine_common_sense/ADDING_MODELS.md

 # Adding 3D Models

 Here are the steps to add your own 3D models into the MCS simulation environment.
+Each step is described in more detail below.

 1. Download and open our Unity project (MCS fork of AI2-THOR) in the Unity Editor
 2. Import your 3D models into our Unity project as Unity Prefab objects